 Contact us at 919-783-9669 today to discover how we can help you with wills and revocable living trusts.

 A living trust can also be used by those who need current management of their wealth, even when they are competent and healthy.
 This would include people who have little or no experience handling money and those who would rather allow someone else to handle their finances.
 For example, a widow who has just received a large inheritance could create a living trust and name a bank or a trusted financial planner as the trustee.
 The trustee would then invest the inheritance for the widow’s benefit and handle financial affairs.
 One important aspect of such an arrangement is that the trustee is governed by certain well-settled legal principles that require the trustee to exercise a high degree of care in managing the trust funds.
 Failure to do so can result in criminal prosecution.

 Another reason to consider the living trust is in cases where the grantor owns real estate in different states.
 For example, if you live in and own property in North Carolina and also own property in Maryland, then upon your death it will be necessary to conduct estate settlement proceedings in both states.
 If, however, the Maryland real estate is transferred to a living trust, the estate administration in Maryland could be avoided.

 Living trusts are also suggested if a will is likely to be contested.
 Using a living trust as a substitute for, or in conjunction with, a will may be the best option for those wishing to protect their estate if there is a challenge from heirs.
 It is difficult to successfully challenge either document.
 However, the trust requires a higher standard to refute.

 There are statutory guidelines for how trusts can be created and a number of technical requirements that must be fulfilled.
-For proper estate planning and wealth preservation, consult an attorney at Haas Tharrington, P.A. to ensure compliance.
+For proper estate planning and wealth preservation, consult an attorney at Haas & Associates, P.A. to ensure compliance.